jiasong18/Ant-Media-Server-Wiki/Conference-Call.md

 ### 5. Server Notifications
 Here are the conference related notifications that callback is invoked for.
 Please check the [conference.html](https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/conference.html) for proper usage.
 * `joinedTheRoom`: Called when WebSocket is connected.
 It has parameter that contains stream id for publishing and streams array in order to play the stream.
-* `streamJoined`:  Called when a new stream is joined to the room.
-It has parameter about the stream id for playing.
 * `newStreamAvailable`: Called when a previously joined stream is ready to play.
-* `streamLeaved`: Called when a stream is leaved from the room.
+* `roomInformation`: Called when getroomInfo is sent by client.
+It returns the active streams in the room.
 * `leavedFromRoom`: Called when this client is leaved from the room.